samruddhi-2709/assgn2/SUBMISSION.md

 > [Link to Chat](https://link-to-chat1)
 > It is recommended to use separate chats for different tasks or features.

 I used Generative AI to help guide the data analysis and visualization steps for the CO2 emissions dataset.
 AI helped us write and improve code for both the Jupyter Notebook and R script, suggesting ways to clean the data, create plots, and perform statistical analysis.
-It also assisted in explaining our steps in plain language for the markdown cells.
-Through this process, we learned how to better structure analysis and visualize results clearly.
+Through this process, I learned how to better structure analysis and visualize results clearly.
 The main challenge was making sure AI suggestions fit our dataset correctly and didn’t produce errors.

 ---